CALLANYTHING

 HTTP adapter

-npm run ops -- add-hotline --type http --hotline-id your.namespace.tool-name.v1 --display-name "Workspace summarizer" --endpoint http://127.0.0.1:9000/run
+delexec-ops add-hotline --type http --hotline-id your.namespace.tool-name.v1 --display-name "Workspace summarizer" --url http://127.0.0.1:9000/run

 Draft locationThe generated registration draft is written to $DELEXEC_HOME/hotline-registration-drafts/*.registration.json so you can refine summary, schemas, examples, and risk notes before review.
+When --cmd uses a relative path, also pass --cwd so the Responder can restart from any shell without losing the script location.

 06

-Submit review and understand the review payload
+Optional advanced step: submit review and understand the payload

 bash

-npm run ops -- submit-review --hotline-id your.namespace.tool-name.v1
+delexec-ops submit-review --hotline-id your.namespace.tool-name.v1

 json